A crystalline incarnation of Berthelot's conjecture and K\"unneth formula for isocrystals: Base change theorems for crystalline cohomology

-makes sense and it is injective.
-We say that $E$ is $\lW$-flat or $p$-torsion free if $E\arrdi p E$ is injective. \end{defn} \begin{rmk} If $\mathscr{C}=\Mod(\lW)$ then the notion of flatness just introduced and the classical one agrees.
+is injective.
+We say that $E$ is $W$-flat or $p$-torsion free if $E\arrdi p E$ is injective in $\mathscr{C}$. \end{defn} \begin{rmk} If $\mathscr{C}=\Mod(W)$ then the notion of flatness just introduced and the classical one agrees.
 This is an easy consequence of testing flatness on ideals. \end{rmk}